n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.invoiceninja.md

     * Create a new invoice
     * Update an existing invoice
     * Delete a invoice
-    * Perform actions on an invoice (ex. email, archive, restore)
+    * Perform actions on an invoice (ex. auto_bill, clone, mark_sent, mark_payed, cancel, email, archive, restore)
-    * Get data of a invoice
+    * Get data of a invoice (+ download pdf)
     * Get data of all invoices
 * Recurring Invoice
     * Create a new recurring invoice
     * Update an existing recurring invoice
     * Delete an recurring invoice
-    * Perform actions on an recurring invoice (ex. email, archive, restore)
+    * Perform actions on an recurring invoice (ex. start, stop, email, archive, restore)
-    * Get data of an recurring invoice
+    * Get data of an recurring invoice (+ download pdf)
     * Get data of all recurring invoices
 * Quote
     * Create a new quote
     * Update an existing quote
     * Delete a quote
-    * Perform actions on a quote (ex. email, archive, restore)
+    * Perform actions on a quote (ex. approve, clone, mark_sent, cancel, email, archive, restore)
-    * Get data of a quote
+    * Get data of a quote (+ download pdf)
     * Get data of all quotes
 * Payment
     * Create a new payment